 Native American tools, projectile points, beads, jewelry, pottery, and more

-1800s pig irons from Tellico Iron Works
+1800s pig irons and sundial from Tellico Iron Works

 Antique tools and cross cut saws